alxdavids/DragFx/README.md

 - ~~Leaderboard~~
 - Sound effects for collisions/engines etc.
 - ~~Pickups that provide bonuses to the player (faster car, timer slowdown in single player etc.)~~ (Added some but wiill probably want more as time goes on)
+- More players with cars able to finish in position.

 (Much Later)